FOGProject/fog-docs/tasks/install_fog_client.rst

 |fog_client_icon|

-This icon is not from the FOG Client itself, but handles the notifications to the end user.
+This icon tells you the version of the FOG Client and helps handle the notifications to the end user.

 The first time the FOG client service runs on a machine, it will create a set of encryption keys and then tries to register itself at the FOG server.